 Through didactic material and sharing tales of our work with those who consult us, we will explore what becomes possible when we create different kinds of scaffolding using sensations, images/visual metaphors and memories in non-discursive ways.
 How do we engage other relational stories, told by the habits and expressions of the body?
 How do Narrative Therapy practices influence how we use other modalities?
 What keeps us connected to curiosity, invitation, transparency, and client authorship, while resisting taking up expert ways of knowing?
 When the language of sensations, images, poetic imagination, and memories are engaged in this way, people—with child-like creativity—connect with real and imagined allies, responsibility for abuse is assigned where it belongs, and preferred solutions and subjugated knowledges emerge.
 This embodied experience of “aliveness” and authorial agency restores a sense of dignity, and creates new possibilities for relating.

-Group starts February 21, 2019.
-For six months, will meet on the third Thursday of the month for 90 minutes.
+For six months, the group will meet on the third Thursday of the month for 90 minutes.
 Time: 11 am – 12:30 pm New York time.
 If you have any questions, don’t hesitate to contact me at [email protected].